 How do we protect your data?

-Your data is held securely on the Trafford College Group’s network or in a secure cloud location provided by one of our IT partners.
+Your data is held securely on the Trafford and Stockport College Group’s network or in a secure cloud location provided by one of our IT partners.
 Our databases are accessible to those colleagues who need to use information in their day-to-day activities or as part of our arrangements to keep students safe.

 All colleagues have completed the Group’s data protection training programme and receive regular updates to keep their knowledge and understanding up to date.
-The Trafford College Group ensures that appropriate data sharing agreements are in place prior to sharing your personal data with any partners.
+The Trafford and Stockport College Group ensures that appropriate data sharing agreements are in place prior to sharing your personal data with any partners.

-The Trafford College Group ensures that appropriate data sharing agreements are in place prior to sharing your personal data with any partners.
+The Trafford and Stockport College Group ensures that appropriate data sharing agreements are in place prior to sharing your personal data with any partners.

 What are your rights?